 Please see the recipe card for complete instructions and ingredient amounts.

-- Heat a cast iron griddle over medium heat.
+- I like to char the flour tortillas slightly before assembling them.
+This prevents the tortillas from turning soggy or gummy in the casserole.
+To do this, heat a cast iron griddle over medium heat.
 Char each tortilla for 30-45 seconds per side until slightly browned but still pliable.
 (This can also be done over an open flame).
 Set aside.
-(Image 1)

-Tip: If using corn tortillas, skip this step.
-Instead, wrap the corn tortillas in a damp paper towel and heat them in the microwave for 10-15 seconds to soften.
-This helps prevent the corn tortillas from cracking when rolled.
+TIP: If you are using corn tortillas, it's best to heat them before rolling to prevent them from cracking.
+Wrap the corn tortillas in a damp paper towel and warm them in the microwave for 10-15 seconds to soften.
+Alternatively, the corn tortillas can be fried in a shallow layer of vegetable oil until soft and pliable.

 Serving suggestions

-These enchiladas are delicious with a simple green salad and black beans or pair them with any of these favorites:
+These enchiladas are delicious when served with a simple green salad like my green salad with balsamic dressing.
+Or try pairing them with one of these side dishes:

 Storing and reheating